baltermia/Gira/README.md

 - Create different user accounts and login
 - Manager:
-  - Create new Tickets
+  - Create new Tickets for other users
+  - Edit tickets of other users
   - Move tickets from one user to another
   - Has all normal user functionality (listed below)
 - Normal user:
+  - Add own tickets
   - Edit own tickets
-  - Add comments
+  - Add comments on any tickets
-  - Add worklogs
+  - Add worklogs on own tickets
 - Admin portal allows account changes

 ### Ticket Definition